jonespm/SI664-docs/install/win/win-choco_python_django-install.md

     views.py
 ```

-## 11.0 Start/Continue the Django Team Polls Tutorial
+## 11.5 Start/Continue the Django Team Polls Tutorial
 Either start or continue working on the Django Team's Polls [tutorial](https://docs.djangoproject.com/en/2.1/intro/tutorial01/).
-You may need to run additional migrations to update the MySQL polls database or recreate questions created earlier when the polls app was connected to the SQLite database.
+You may need to run additional migrations to update the MySQL polls database and/or recreate questions created earlier when the polls app was connected to the SQLite database.

 ## Sources
 <a name="masek">Masek, P</a>.
 Medium: [Text Editor inside PowerShell](https://medium.com/powershell-explained/text-editor-inside-powershell-22d2f5e748b8).
 15 March 2017.